Troubleshoot data access errors

 ScriptExecution.DatabaseConnection.NotFound

-The database or server defined in the datastore cannot be found, or no longer exists.
+The database or server defined in the datastore can't be found, or no longer exists.
 Check if the database still exists in Azure portal, or if the Azure Machine Learning studio datastore details page links to it.
-If it doesn't exist, you will enable the existing datastore for use if you recreate it with the same name.
+If it doesn't exist, enable the existing datastore for use if you recreate it with the same name.
 To use a new server name or database, you must delete and recreate the datastore to use the new name.

 ScriptExecution.DatabaseConnection.Authentication